FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 Whew.
 That's a lot of new functionality.
 What should you do about the GNAP release?

 First, if OAuth2 works for you, keep using it.
 Of course, make sure you use it properly, with all the security improvements documented in [OAuth 2.1](/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/).
-But OAuth2 is not going anywhere.
+OAuth2 is not going anywhere.

 Twitter recently updated from OAuth1, which was published as a standard in 2010.
 It's likely that systems will still be running OAuth2 in three years.
 In fact, my colleagues laughed when I mentioned three years; they think it'll be more like a decade.
 Auth is so foundational that when it works, breaking upgrades take a long time to roll out.